Trepan-Debuggers/remake/doc/readthedocs/debugger/syntax.rst

 Resolving a command name involves possibly 2 steps.
 Some steps may be omitted depending on early success or some debugger settings:

-1. The leading token is next looked up in the debugger alias table and the name may be substituted there.
+1. The leading token is looked up in the debugger alias table and the name may be substituted there.

-2. After the above, The leading token is looked up a table of debugger commands.
+2. After the above, the leading token is looked up in a table of debugger commands.
 If an exact match is found, the command name and arguments are dispatched to that command.